Learning Collective Variables from BioEmu with Time-Lagged Generation

 \section{Background}

-\textbf{Molecular dynamics simulations.} Molecular dynamics (MD) describe the temporal evolution of molecular systems by integrating stochastic differential equations (SDEs).
-In particular, we consider under-damped Langevin dynamics~\citep{bussi2007accurate}, which combine deterministic forces with stochastic fluctuations as follows:
+\textbf{Molecular dynamics (MD).} MD simulations model the time evolution of molecular systems through atomic coordinates and velocities.
+An illustrative MD is the underdamped Langevin dynamics ~\citep{bussi2007accurate} as follows:

-Here, $x_{t}$ and $v_{t}$ denotes atomic position and velocity at time ${t}$, $m$ the diagonal matrix consisting of the mass of the corresponding atom, $U(x)$ the potential energy function, and $\nabla U(x_{t})$ its gradient concerning position, i.e., the negative force.
-Parameters $\gamma$, $k_{B}$, $T$, and $W_{t}$ represent the friction coefficient, the Boltzmann constant, the absolute temperature, and the standard Brownian motion, respectively.
+where $x_{t}$ and $v_{t}$ are atomic positions and velocities, $m$ is the mass, $U(x_{t})$ the potential energy, and $-\nabla U(x_{t})$ the force.
+The parameters $\gamma$, $k_{B}$, $T$, and $W_{t}$ denote the friction coefficient, Boltzmann constant, temperature, and Brownian motion, respectively.
 While MD simulations provide atomic-level insights into dynamic process, it remains limited by timescales.
 The high energy barriers between states makes rare events difficult to observe such as transition paths, often requiring unrealistic long MD simulations \citep{valsson2016enhancing}.